Status

 About

-Participants will have been selected by their physician to be treated with the Fitbone Transport and Lengthening System as part of treatment for their condition or injury.
+Eligible participants will have been selected by their physician to be treated with the FITBONE Transport and Lengthening System as part of treatment for their condition or injury.
 All procedures will be according to the physician's standard care practices.
 There are no study-specific procedures or requirements for participants in this study.

 Full description

-This prospective, observational clinical study is aimed at actively collecting clinical data related to the use of the Fitbone Transport and Lengthening System in a representative number of users and patients, observed in the short (<1yr) and medium (approximately 2 years) term after implantation of the device.
+This prospective, observational clinical study intends to actively collect clinical data related to the use of the FITBONE Transport and Lengthening System in a representative number of users and patients, observed in the short (<1yr) and medium (approximately 1 and 2 years) term after implantation of the device.

 Enrollment